-Treats bacterial infections and certain types of skin infections or pneumonia.
+Treats bacterial infections, including skin infections and pneumonia.
 This medicine is an antibiotic.

 ZyvoxThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to linezolid.